As the crow flies

-The expression as the crow flies (or alternatively as the bird flies) is an idiom for the most direct path between two points.
+The expression as the crow flies is an idiom for the most direct path between two points.

 Etymology

 The meaning of the expression is attested from the early 19th century, and appeared in the Charles Dickens novel Oliver Twist (1838):

 "We cut over the fields at the back with him between us – straight as the crow flies – through hedge and ditch."

 While crows do conspicuously fly alone across open country, they do not fly in especially straight lines.
 While crows do not swoop in the air like swallows or starlings, they often circle above their nests.

 One suggested origin of the term is that before modern navigational methods were introduced, cages of crows were kept upon ships and a bird would be released from the crow's nest when required to assist navigation, in the hope that it would fly directly towards land.
 However, the earliest recorded uses of the term are not nautical in nature, and the crow's nest of a ship is thought to derive from its shape and position rather than its use as a platform for releasing crows.
 It has also been suggested that crows would not travel well in cages, as they fight if confined.